amarish-kumar/onion-architecture-2/README.md

 # onion-architecture
 Onion Architecture Sample Project

-This talk is about software architecture that is structured like the layers of an onion.
+This is about software architecture that is structured like the layers of an onion.

 Onion Architecture is a set of principles that defines how we design a piece of software.
 It allow us to design software that is testable, maintainable, and independent of infrastructure.